 Look no more!
 If you use an INB or have never tried one because you thought it would be too time-consuming or messy, check this one out.
 The Teaching Grammar and Mechanics Interactive Notebook Grades 4-8 includes the following:

 - Rigorous assessment-based instruction.
 Each of the 64 lessons provides both teacher and student pages for a full year of interactive grammar and mechanics instruction.
 A lesson takes about 40 minutes to complete and includes these instructional components: Cornell Notes Mechanics and Grammar Lesson with Online Links and Resources; Practice and Sentence Dictations (formative assessments); Cartoon Response, Writing Application, and 3D Graphic Organizer

 - Alignment to the Common Core Standards with built-in review.
+Lessons include assessment-based instruction in all grades 4-8 grammar and mechanics (language conventions) Standards with special emphasis on the Progressive Skills Review Standards grades 3 to 8.
 All Standards listed at the end of the book

 - Biweekly unit tests including definition, identification, and application (answers included) ...20–25 minutes to complete

 - Clear directions with the same instructional procedures for each lesson.
 Perfect for both the beginning teacher, expert grammarians, and substitutes

 - Online links to songs, posters, sentence diagrams, and more (including the Purdue University Online Writing Lab OWL resources) ...all used with publisher permissions